Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 <revisionDesc>

 .
-This element should contain an
+This element must contain a

 @status attribute that documents the current stage of the file’s encoding process.